pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 - What are the necessary metrics for operational efficiency?
 How do you measure them?
 - What are the security and compliance requirements for your workload?

-For more information about the success criteria and how to create a test plan, feel free to contact the <a href="mailto:tidbcloud-support@pingcap.com">TiDB Cloud support team</a>.
+For more information about the success criteria and how to create a test plan, feel free to contact <a href="mailto:tidbcloud-support@pingcap.com">PingCAP</a>.

 ## Step 2.
 Identify characteristics of your workload